nkg447/markdown-emoji/README.md

 Markdown Emoji is a JS library to make any text input or a textbox enable the markdown emoji.

 # How to use
-Add the followinf script to you html file.
+Add the following script to you html file.
 ```html
 <script src="https://github.com/nkg447/markdown-emoji/releases/download/1.0/markdown-emoji.mini.js"></script>
 <script>